-Often there are factors in the setting or in the interaction the child experiences that create frustration, stress, or an overwhelming feeling of powerlessness for the child.
+Often there are factors in the setting or in the interaction the child experiences that create frustration, stress, or an overwhelming feeling of powerlessness.

-We know, don't we, that not every childcare or early childhood education situation suits every child.
-Very young children need and thrive on one-to-one attention, and many can not cope in situations where they are just one of many, must wait their turn, and may have a feeling of being invisible.
+We know that not every childcare or early childhood education situation suits every child.
+Very young children need and thrive on one-to-one attention, and many cannot cope in situations where they are just one of many, must wait their turn, and may have a feeling of being invisible.

 A toddler bites not because the toddler is bad but because he or she might not have the words to express feelings – feelings that may include being treated by adults as being invisible, tired of having needs put second to those of other children, unhappy, stressed, neglected, and not in control of what is happening.

 A child who has been bitten is likely to be emotionally affected and may feel fearful of facing the same child again and/or returning to the early childhood service.
 Respect the child’s feelings and talk about this with the child.

 Five Things Parents and Teachers Can Do to Reduce the Incidence of Biting

 1. Give the child a great deal of individual attention and time.
 Be present for the child.
 Show the child you are interested in them.

 3. Provide ample space for movement.
 Toddlers need a lot of space – even more than older children – for movement and physical play.

 4. Make sure the daily schedule or timetable is relaxed and responsive to the child’s personal needs and wellbeing.

 5. Provide plenty of each toy and equipment so toddlers are not put into the position of fighting and having disputes over toys and access to play equipment.